StealFocus/Forecast/README.md

 StealFocus Forecast
 ===================
 "Forecast" is an application that will tear down or create cloud assets on a schedule.
 For example it can configured to delete a Windows Azure service at certain times on certain days.
-This is incredibly useful for automatically deleting test environments to minimise your Azure running costs.
+The principal purpose is reducing running costs, by proactively managing your deployed assets you can control the charges against your subscription(s).

+Functionality includes:

+- Delete Azure Hosted Services on a schedule. useful for deleting test environments when no longer needed e.g. outside of business hours.
+- Create Azure Hosted Services on a schedule, useful for creating test environments as required e.g. ready for business hours.
+- Delete Azure Hosted Services not on a "whitelist", useful for prevent organic grow or unplanned instance sprawl.
+- Horizontally scale Azure Hosted Services in or out on a schedule, useful for ramping up capacity in time for predicted spikes in demand or winding down capacity to reduce running costs during known periods of low demand.
+- Deleting Azure Storage artefacts (Blobs, Queues, Tables) on a schedule, useful for cleaning up Azure Storage accounts used for testing and the like.

 It can be run as a console application or installed as a windows service.